 Earlier this month, YNPN chapters from across the country convened in Chicago for the 2019 National Conference, presented by University of Chicago Booth School of Business Civic Scholars Program.
 This three-day gathering brought chapter leaders together to learn with and from one another through educational sessions, presentations, and group discussions, or “UnSessions.”

-Briana Davis and Miriam Kamya, two of YNPN Chicago’s Programming Committee Co-Chairs, led an “UnSession” discussion about building partnerships as a YNPN Chapter.
+Briana Davis and Miriam Kamya, two of YNPN Chicago’s Programming Committee Co-Chairs, led an “UnSession” at the 2019 YNPN National Conference to discuss building partnerships as a YNPN Chapter.
 This forum gave chapter leaders from the San Francisco Bay Area to Greater Buffalo to chapters in-between a chance to share ideas that have worked and to seek support for partnership-related issues.

 Some pearls of wisdom shared during the discussion included:

 - YNPN Chapters ought to consider a formal policy for handling partnership requests (see YNPN Chicago’s policy here: https://www.ynpnchicago.org/become-a-partner)

 - City, state, or region-wide nonprofit centers or local chambers of commerce can be invaluable partners for resources, speakers, and sometimes even event space.